-Google doesn’t just have an advantage in pricing on its hands, but it also has the best designed individual units and easiest setup of any offering.
+Google doesn’t just have an advantage in pricing on its hands, but it also has the best designed Wifi units and the easiest setup of any offering.
 Each Google Wifi unit, a tiny, unassuming cylinder with a simple white LED band in its center, is capable of the same functionality.

-This means that any of the three units could function as the “router” of the system, while the others can bestow wired internet (which is beamed to the unit wirelessly) with their included Ethernet ports as well as wireless internet.
+This means that any of the three Google Wifi units are able to function as the main ‘router’ of the system, while the others can spread wired internet (which is beamed to the unit wirelessly) with their included Ethernet ports as well as wireless internet.
 All three units are powered via USB-C.

-Setup is as perfect as Google’s hardware design, using a free iOS and Android App to oversee the entire process.
+Setup is just as smooth as Google’s hardware design – using a free iOS or Android App to oversee the entire process.
 WE’re not going to go into detail about every step of the procedure, but the Google Wifi App configures your Wi-Fi network by first scanning the QR code on the Wifi points connected to your modem or gateway and power.

 From there, the app tells you to name your network and set a password, then pair the additional Wifi points – also by scanning their QR codes, then you’ll be able to label them in the app for reference.
 Again, it takes just a moment for the initial Google Wifi node to recognize the Wifi Points and for them to begin broadcasting.

 But, you’re not going to get the same depth of access as even Netgear Orbi provides, so no band switching for you.
 However, Google Wifi handles this in the background automatically.

 However, the app offers plenty more useful features, like constant monitoring of your network, its Points and the devices connected to it.
 The app has an included internet speed test similar to that of Ookla’s, a mesh test that measures the health of your Points’ connections as well as a Wi-Fi test that measures your connection strength from within the network.